Proxy-o/voiture/README.md

 npm i
 ```

-Replace the DATABASE_URL with  your  mysql database url in the .env file

 # note :
 if you have docker  just run the following command  to start a mysql container